 Olsi Qinami is a conductor, pianist and teacher based in London.
 He is the founder and Conductor of London City Philharmonic and Music Director and Conductor at Hounslow Symphony Orchestra.

-He and began playing the piano at the age of 6 in his native country Albania and studied with Iris Kapo and Vladimir Kapo, and later in the UK with Nigel Clayton professor at the London “Royal College of Music”.
+He and began playing piano at the age of 6 in his native country Albania and studied with Iris Kapo, and later in the UK with Nigel Clayton professor at the London “Royal College of Music”.

 As a piano accompanist, Olsi has worked with many ensembles, solo instrumentalist and singers in concerts and auditions.
-Also as a teacher, Olsi has taught many pupils in the UK and many of them have taken the graded ABRSM practical & theory exams.
+Also as a piano teacher, Olsi has taught many pupils in the UK.